Kayla Corbitt’s Mission to Solve Military Families’ Child Care Crisis

 Military life is full of twists and turns—frequent relocations, unpredictable deployments, and long periods of separation.
 But perhaps one of the least talked about, yet most challenging aspects of military life, is finding reliable, affordable child care.
 For many military families, securing quality care is nothing short of a juggling act.
 Fortunately, Kayla Corbitt, founder of the Operation Child Care Project (OCCP), has made it her mission to tackle this critical issue head-on.

-In a recent interview on Spotify, Corbitt breaks down the child care challenges that military families face and shares how OCCP is providing real solutions.
+In a recent interview with MilHousing Nation, Corbitt breaks down the child care challenges that military families face and shares how OCCP is providing real solutions.
 Whether you're a military parent in the thick of the child care scramble or simply curious about the unseen struggles of military life, this blog post will unpack Corbitt’s key insights and the ways OCCP is making a difference.

 The Child Care Dilemma: More Than Just a Waiting Game